a-r-m-i-n/dce/Documentation/FirstSteps/Index.rst

 --------

 First, you need to login to TYPO3 backend **with administrator privileges**.
 Those are required to create or edit DCEs.
-Content elements made by DCE can be used with regular editor privileges.
+Content elements made by DCE, can be also used with regular editor privileges.

 You'll find DCE under "Admin Tools" in the main menu.
 It shows you a list of all DCEs existing in the database: